 Even, if this wasn’t the case – we are already well aware that there are at least a few planned follow-up releases that now are expected to align exactly when many have already scheduled some time off with their friends and family during the holiday season.
 But that is also a partially valid concern, though.
 There have been 9 major WordPress releases in previous Decembers.
 December releases comprise around 34% of our major releases in the past decade.

-The events culminated with the recent resignation of Rian Rietveld the long-term Accessibility team lead, whom recently stated on her blog that there’s a lack of effective communication between the accessibility team and the Gutenberg team.
+The events culminated with the recent resignation of Rian Rietveld the long-term Accessibility team lead, whom recently stated on her blog some quite alarming things.
+One of the more notable remarks she made were in regards to the overall lack of effective communication between the accessibility team and the Gutenberg dev team.
 She listed several problems that the WordPress a11y team ran into when they were evaluating Gutenberg, submitting tickets and suggesting solutions.

-Accessibility has been core to WordPress from the very beginning.
-However, along with the Gutenberg project it fell with project management — specifically, there was a team of volunteers that felt like they were disconnected from the agile development that was happening with Gutenberg.
-While more than several accessibility issues have been addressed, many still remain unresolved, and they will remain as such by the time of the official planned 5.0 release date.
+Accessibility has always been core to WordPress from the very beginning.
+However, along with the Gutenberg project it fell with project management.
+Many reported that there was a team of volunteers that felt like they were in a way feeling as excluded from the agile development that was happening with Gutenberg.
+While more than several accessibility issues have been addressed, many remain unresolved, and they will stay as such by the time of the official planned 5.0 release date.

 It is quite important that those who are legally required to be Section 508 compliant to keep themselves informed of the latest developments and continue to be proactively testing and planning their course of action.

-According to the most current WordPress documentation, there were 288 outstanding bugs to be fixed.
+According to the most current documentation, there were 288 outstanding bugs to be fixed.

 In the short term, the new change may cause some synchronization problems, but in the long run, it will make it easier for WordPress users to deliver a lot of benefits.
 For some, this is a little controversial, but in the long run, these long-term benefits take precedence.

-Of course, many including us understand that updating your WordPress project to 5.0 is an option.
+Of course, many including us understand that updating your project to 5.0 is an option.
 However, one of the main concerns here is that many would hit the update button as soon as the release is made public without even testing if everything on their project is compatible with the new release.
-And sites, when upgraded to WordPress 5.0, might break.
+Sites, when upgraded to WordPress 5.0, might break.

-To go one step further, millions of small business will suddenly have to face not only extra costs but also try and explain/teach the new “editor” to their users.
+To go even one step further, millions of startup business will suddenly have to face not only extra costs but also try and explain/teach the new “editor” to their users.